Begin Your Career in Health Now

 No Relevant Qualifications or Experience & Just Looking for Ideas?

 Not a problem.
 You can take these courses as stand-alone courses.
-However, if you wish to use them and practice professionally you should have additional qualifications, or you may struggle with memberships and insurance.
-If you wish to qualify professionally we offer an Anatomy and Physiology add-on course, which also includes professional studies, first aid and CPR.
-If you take both Dry Needling and Medical Cupping courses with us, we will give you these FREE.
-Completing all these courses will make you eligible for Registration and Licensure with the Society of Naturopathic/Naprapathic Doctors at level 1.
+However, if you wish to use them and practice professionally, you should have additional qualifications, or you may struggle with memberships and insurance.
+If you wish to qualify professionally, we offer a Remedial Massage Diploma which includes: Anatomy and physiology, professional studies, first aid and CPR.